diegoaldarondo/ansible_desktop/README.md

 ## Installation and Setup

 1. **Ensure Sudo Permissions:**
-   - Before running the `setup.sh` script, confirm that your user account has sudo permissions.
+   - Confirm that your user account has sudo permissions.
    - To add sudo permissions, log in as root with `su` and run `usermod -aG sudo <username>`.

 2. **Initial Setup with `setup.sh`:**